Laurent-EECS/ssh/README.md

 # To know Nginx status
 service nginx status
 ```
 The install of a web service opens the port 80 of the remote computer system.
-You can check with the commads below :
+You can check with the commands below :
 ```
 # Install network tools
 sudo apt-get install net-tools